 No to tower blocks at NLBP

-Theresa Villiers MP and local councillor, Lisa Rutter, have pledged to fight plans to place five eight-storey tower blocks at the North London Business Park.
+Theresa Villiers and local councillors, Lisa Rutter and Robert Weeden-Sanz, have pledged to fight plans to place five eight-storey tower blocks at the North London Business Park.
 The proposed high-rise, high-density housing would result in the construction of 1,200 homes overlooking houses in Ashbourne Avenue, Weirdale Avenue, Howard Close and Brunswick Park Gardens.
 There is also a real threat that access to the site could include an entrance through Weirdale Avenue and Ashbourne Avenue, residential roads which already have a high number of parked cars.

-Gravely concerned, Theresa and Lisa demanded urgent meetings with the Council and with the developers to set out their strong opposition to the plans.
+Gravely concerned, Theresa demanded urgent meetings with the Council and with the developers to set out her strong opposition to the plans.
 In March 2016, Theresa wrote to residents asking for their opinion.
 The response was overwhelmingly negative.
 Issues raised included parking and traffic, and the pressure that such a dense development would place on public services such as GP surgeries and schools.

 September 2016: No to tower blocks: Villiers keeps up pressure on NLBP